I like regular pencils but sometimes it seems to me that grey graphite sketches look too stern.

 Before You Start

-The marks may be smudged – just rub them (you may use both eraser and your own finger).
+The marks may be smudged – just rub them (you may use both an eraser and your own finger).

 Smudging provides rich tonal gradations.